Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    selenium.type("q", "selenium " +s);

-If element 'q' happens to be unavailable on the page then an exception is
+If element 'q' is not on the page then an exception is
 thrown:

 .. code-block:: java

    com.thoughtworks.selenium.SeleniumException: ERROR: Element q not found

 This can cause your test to abort.
-Some types of tests may want that.
+For some tests that's what you want.
 But often that is not desireable as your test script has many other subsequent tests to perform.

-A better approach would be to first validate if the element is really present and then take alternatives when it it is not:
+A better approach is to first validate if the element is really present and then take alternatives when it it is not.
+Let's look at this using Java.

-**In Java:**

 .. code-block:: java